SanojRellen/Ablage/README.md

 Sub AdjustAndFillTemplateWithDatesAndValues()
     Dim xmlDocSource As MSXML2.DOMDocument60
     Dim xmlDocTemplate As MSXML2.DOMDocument60
-    Dim sourceItemNodes As IXMLDOMNodeList
+    Dim callEvent_item_nodes As IXMLDOMNodeList
     Dim templateKuendigungNodes As IXMLDOMNodeList
     Dim zinsfestlegungstageNode As IXMLDOMElement
     Dim i As Integer
-    Dim sourceItemCount As Integer
+    Dim callEventItemCount As Integer
     Dim unitSizeNode As IXMLDOMNode
     Dim unitSizeValue As String